 Policy Management

-Policy management follows a hierarchical structure in Traceable, meaning enabling or disabling policies at an environment level or granular levels.
+Policy management in Traceable follows a hierarchical structure, enabling or disabling policies at both environment-level and granular levels.
 You can manage the components within the API Protection policy tab at the following levels:

 API Protection Policy Management